-A literature search for relevant existing guidelines was conducted.
-For a guideline to be eligible, it had to be available in English and refer to or make recommendations on ultrasound assessment for CVD; specifically the techniques and anatomical nomenclature that should be used when making ultrasound assessments, recording/reporting those assessments, and/or indicating when it is appropriate to perform a diagnostic duplex ultrasound examination (US) for CVD.
+A literature search for relevant existing CPGs was conducted.
+For a CPG to be eligible, it had to be available in English and refer to or make recommendations on ultrasound assessment for chronic venous disease; specifically the techniques and anatomical nomenclature that should be used when making ultrasound assessments, and recording/reporting those assessments, and/or indicating when it is appropriate to perform a diagnostic ultrasound examination for chronic venous disease (CVD).